-The obverse design of the Platinum Eagle displays a portrait of the Statue of Liberty and the inscriptions LIBERTY, IN GOD WE TRUST and E PLURIBUS UNUM, as well as the year of minting.
+The obverse design of the platinum Eagle displays a portrait of the Statue of Liberty and the inscriptions LIBERTY, IN GOD WE TRUST and E PLURIBUS UNUM, as well as the year of minting.
 The reverse side shows the inscription UNITED STATES OF AMERICA, as well as the weight and face value of the coin.
-In addition, the reverse design of the uncirculated as well as of the proof version of the American Platinum Eagle is unique in that it changes each year under a program called “Vistas of Liberty.”
-The Platinum Eagle is the only American bullion coin whose reverse design is different every year.
+In addition, the reverse design of the uncirculated as well as of the proof version of the American Eagle platinum is unique in that it changes each year under a program called “Vistas of Liberty.”
+The platinum Eagle is the only American bullion coin whose reverse design is different every year.
 The designs typically feature different regions of the U.S. and variations of the American Eagle.
 From 2006 to 2008, for instance, the reverse side “The Foundations of Democracy” was issued to represent the three branches of government.

 American Platinum Eagles contain .9995 fine platinum.

 The fractional platinum Eagle coins are all identical to the 1 oz coin except for the reverse markings indicating weight and face value.
 The face values of the coins are $10, $25, $50, and $100, which are their legal values reflecting their issue and monetized value.
 Furthermore, they are legal tender for all debts public and private at their face values.
 One-ounce platinum American Eagles are sold in units of 10 one-ounce coins.
 Yet, these face values do not reflect their intrinsic value, which is much greater.
 For example, the 2012-W platinum Eagle proof coin was offered by the U.S. Mint at $1,792.00 (briefly after its release in August 2012), which makes it one of the U.S. Mint’s most expensive products.